jonclayden/imbibe/README.md

 ## Installation

-The package is not yet available from CRAN, and is currently somewhat experimental, but it can be easily installed using the `remotes` package.
+This package is still at quite an early stage of development.
+The latest version can be easily installed using the `remotes` package.

 ```r